 This section discusses the metrics to be used to determine how well the proposed algorithm performs at segmenting a series of images.
 For some of the images considered a quantitative analysis, obtained by comparing various algorithms, including the proposed approach, against a ground truth segmentation, will be provided.
 To evaluate the results of the various segmentation algorithms applied two different segmentation metrics are calculated.
 The first metric is "Intersection over Union" or "IoU" and is described by Jeremy Jordan[14].
-The IoU metric is defined as the ratio of the intersection of the results of segmentation with the ground truth segmentation:
+The IoU metric is defined as the ratio of the intersection of the results of segmentation with the ground truth segmentation over the union of the results of segmentation with the ground truth segmentation:

-$$IoU = (S_a \cap S{GT}) / (S_a \cup S{GT})$$
+$$IoU = (S_a \cap S{GT})/(S_a \cup S{GT})$$